Al-bomber/Al-bomber/README.md

 - 👋 Hi, I’m @Al-bomber
 - 👀 I’m interested in web develeopment, game development
-- 🌱 I’m currently learning html, c++, pascal, MySql
+- 🌱 I’m currently learning Creating Universe
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on God
-- 📫 How to reach me ...
+- 📫 How to reach me IG : @Abdul_jbrr

 <!---
 Al-bomber/Al-bomber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.